Empowering Mental Health Blog:

 -Fatty acids (reduce inflammation, affect brain signaling).

-These substances can directly influence mood, cognition and stress responses.
+These substances can directly influence mood, thinking and stress responses.
 In fact a large portion of serotonin is produced in the gut not the brain.

 Remember it is less about perfection, more about patterns.